 The Biocatastrophe Alert web site is sponsored by the Environmental History Department of The Davistown Museum in Liberty, Maine, and is dedicated to providing online access to Biocatastrophe, The Legacy of Human Ecology (BioC), a publication sponsored by Engine Co.
 No 9.
 This publication has recently been expanded into the three volume Phenomenology of Biocatastrophe publication series and is available in hard copy as Special Publication #69 of the Museum’s Pennywheel Press Publication Series, and may be ordered online, at amazon.com, from the Davistown Museum, Pennywheel Press, or by mail using the Pennywheel Press order form.
-This series is an exploration of the multiple labyrinths of biocatastrophe – climatological, environmental, industrial, social, political – with special emphasis on the unfolding world water crisis.
+In 2016, two additional volumes have been added to the publication series, "Volume 4: Antibiotic Resistance: A threat to world health" and "Volume 5: Where have all the plastics gone?
+Menage a trois in the sea surface microlayer: Nanoparticles as vectors of environmental chemicals."
+This series is an exploration of the multiple labyrinths of biocatastrophe – climatological, environmental, industrial, social, political – with special emphasis on the unfolding world water crisis, the topic of the sixth volume of the series, now has been completed.
 Of particular interest is the worldwide biogeochemical cycling of environmental chemicals and their accelerating contamination of the breast milk and maternal cord blood of the women and thus the children of all nations.
-Also discussed is the linkage between chemical fallout, a biosphere with declining ecosystem diversity and productivity, and a predatory shadow banking network that characterizes western market economies in decline.
+Also discussed is the linkage between chemical fallout, a biosphere with declining ecosystem diversity and productivity,the spread of market-economy derived antibiotic resistant bacteria, and a predatory shadow banking network that characterizes western market economies in decline.
 The BioC Alert website is a work in progress that is updated frequently with new information and bibliographic citations.
 Comments, criticisms, and suggestions are welcomed and may be directed to: Ephraim Tinkham, Engine Co.
-No. 9, firstname.lastname@example.org The Davistown Museum would like to thank the staff of Engine Co.
+No. 9, email@example.com.
+The Davistown Museum would like to thank the staff of Engine Co.
 No. 9 for the compilation of the text essays and the accompanying lexicon, appendices, links, and bibliographies.
 The environmental issues discussed and documented in the BioC text are public safety issues of compelling contemporary interest to all concerned citizens.

 |Volume 1:||Essays on Biocatastrophe|